Tutorial 1: Electric circuits

 Make sure you have paused or reset the emulation before you continue so you can modify the system.

-First, grab the 'S01' component and place it on the box, close to the light.
+First, grab the button component (S01) and place it on the box, close to the light.

 Time to play!